icyalert/icyalert.github.io/index.md

 permalink: /
 ---

-**IcyAlert** is a climate project running from October 2025 to September 2031 and funded by the Novo Nordisk Fundation ([NNF](https://novonordiskfonden.dk/en/news/challenge-accepted-new-funding-for-ambitious-projects-within-biomanufacturing-cardiometabolic-diseases-and-artificial-intelligence/)).
+**IcyAlert** stands for _Intelligent Climate Early Warning Alert for Arctic Ice-Free Summers_.
+It is a climate project running from October 2025 to September 2031, which is funded by the Novo Nordisk Fundation ([NNF](https://novonordiskfonden.dk/en/news/challenge-accepted-new-funding-for-ambitious-projects-within-biomanufacturing-cardiometabolic-diseases-and-artificial-intelligence/)).

 <img src="/images/NNF_logo.png" height="20%" width="20%">